 The Facade Cladding industry, today, is undergoing many changes in terms of functionality and performance parameters.
-To create an optimal artificial environment inside the building, the cladding material has to ensure a reduction in the energy consumption through the wall of the building.
-This also means that the cladding material and system has to perform in all types of climatic conditions giving rise to more robust, energy efficient, innovative and adaptable façade systems some of which are explained below:
+To create an optimal artificial environment inside the building, the cladding material has to ensure a reduction in energy consumption through the wall of the building.
+This also means that the cladding material and system have to perform in all types of climatic conditions giving rise to more robust, energy-efficient, innovative and adaptable façade systems some of which are explained below:

 Rear-ventilated facades are amongst the most popular facade systems today.
 In addition to their functional safety, architects chiefly value the design possibilities provided by the use of rear-ventilated facades.
 The design can be individually harmonised with the characteristics of the building.
 Material combinations of various cladding materials can also be easily implemented.
 Other technological advantages of rear-ventilated facade systems include the structural division of insulation and weather protection materials.
 These systems are thus less susceptible to damage than other facade systems.
 In addition, fire, noise and lightning protection requirements can be implemented easily and creatively.

 Due to the structural separation of facade cladding and thermal insulation, ventilated rain screen facades provide lasting protection against condensation of water and rain.

 In terms of building physics, the ventilated rain screen facades are a tried-and-tested type of construction for ensuring a pleasing indoor climate.

 Ventilated rain screen facades result in a considerable reduction in energy costs for heating and air-conditioning.

 Ventilated rain screen facades are extremely robust, have a long useful life, require no maintenance and, in economic terms, are an extremely advantageous solution for increasing the value of a building.